5 Feng Shui Tips for Your Home

 IMAGE: The artworks slow down entry into the Emperor

-Your home is a reflection of who you are and the type of energy you want to invite.
-Once you get a feel of what’s right for you, you’ll know when something goes astray.
-You’ll know exactly which elements to add or remove.
+Your home is a reflection of who you are and the type of energy you want to invite into your life.
+Once you get a feel of what’s right for you, you’ll know when something goes astray and which elements to add or remove.